brianadams2337/acme-shop-flo/.changeset/lemon-avocados-retire.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-[E2E] Implemented end-to-end tests to verify the behavior of updating product quantity in the basket, specifically addressing scenarios with maximum available quantities less than and greater than 10.
+**\[E2E\]** Implemented end-to-end tests to verify the behavior of updating product quantities in the basket, considering different maximum available quantity thresholds.